 And even better, this bottle comes with an Ebook to help you maximize your fruit variety infusions.
 Awesome, I say.

 Another way to make sure your water intake is sufficient is to use a bottle that tells you exactly how much you are drinking to keep you motivated and accountable such as this one

 Alas!
 Even too much healthy food can still cause weight gain.
 So you must eat all in moderation.
 Fruit, for example, is great for health.

-But fruit also has lots of sugar in the form of fructose, and some fruit such as mangoes have much more calories than others.
+But fruit also has lots of sugar in the form of fructose, and some fruit such as mangoes have many more calories than others.
 So don’t eat too much of a good thing.

 Are your portions just a little larger than you should maybe have?
-Sometimes it is hard to see that our plates are little bigger than we should because, hey that’s how we grew up, with mama saying eat some more baby, that’s not enough food.
+Sometimes it is hard to see that our plates are a little bigger than we should because, hey that’s how we grew up with mama saying “eat some more baby, that’s not enough food.”

 The caloric calculator helps you see how many calories you should eat and a caloric counter helps you see how many you are actually eating.
 This is crucial especially if you want to know if you’re eating enough protein for example

 You can also get smaller plates.
+This will help you keep your portions under control.
 Measure your food.
 Not for life, but for a while to train your brain.
 Then you will find that you get used to eating smaller portions.

-Just make sure it is smaller portions of food that is nutrient dense, with vegetables, proteins, and whole grains.
+Just make sure it is smaller portions of food that are nutrient-dense, with vegetables, proteins, and whole grains.

 You are not eating enough calories